 - Use of smart phones in the evening

+The result?
 Consistent routines and enforcement of the rules help children get more hours of sleep and better quality sleep.
 Instill healthy sleep habits at an early age.
 Consistent bedtimes and a quiet, comfortable sleep haven are the most fundamental habits all children should know.
 Regulated sleep and age-appropriate bedtimes are also very important for academic success.

 Bedtime routine for children

 - Use the backward planning techniques in Effective Sleep Strategies to establish bedtime routines for children.
 Determine the amount of sleep needed based on your child(ren)'s age and start a routine.

 - Set a fixed bedtime and stick with it.
 Backwards plan and include time needed to wind down.

 - Use relaxing and soothing activities to transition and prepare children for sleep.
 Be prepared to help your child(ren) to calm down.
 Use age appropriate activities that have significance for your child(ren) or your family.

 - Determine what bedtime routine and activities work best for your child(ren) by experimenting with different activities.
 For example, try a shower if a bath is too busy, or consider puzzles, drawing, reading, or listening to music if playing with toys is too lively.
 To wind down successfully from an active day, move activities around.
 For example, instead of a bath right before bed, try a bath after dinner, then quiet time, before bedtime.

 Sleep duration guidelines

 School Age Children||

 Teens and sleep